networkgeometry/GeometricMultiplexModel/README.md

 ### Output files

 The program outputs the multiplex using a set of files.
 For each layer `i`, a hidden coordinate file `layer<i>.coord` is generated which contains two columns.
 The first contains the angular coordinates and the second the hidden degrees.
-Additionally, for each layer `i` and edge file `layer<i>.edge` is created.
+Additionally, for each layer `i` an edge file `layer<i>.edge` is created.

 ## Publications